pydatasci-repos/pydatasci/README.md

 > For the sake of simplicity, we are reading into NumPy via Pandas.
 That way, if we want to revert to a simpler ndarray in the future, then we won't have to rewrite the function to read NumPy.

-### 3. Select a `Label` column(s).
+### 3. Select the `Label` column(s).

-From a Dataset, pick a column that you want to train against/ predict.
+From a Dataset, pick the column(s) that you want to train against/ predict.
 If you are planning on training an unsupervised model, then you don't need to do this.

 ```python
 # Implicit IDs